yodkwtf/java-development-course/11-inheritance/readme.md

 ## `super` keyword

+- Refers to the parent class of a class
-- Calls the parent constructor to update the inherited fields
+- `super()` - Invokes the parent constructor to update the inherited fields
-- Used to send constructor parameters from child class to the parent class
+- `super.member` - Used to access member (fields/methods) of a parent class from any child class

 Here, the parent class expects 3 arguments for the fields that will be inherited by it's child classes